LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>13</sup> Arise, O LORD, disappoint him, cast him down: deliver my soul from the wicked, [which is] thy sword:
 <sup>14</sup> From men [which are] thy hand, O LORD, from men of the world, [which have] their portion in [this] life, and whose belly thou fillest with thy hid [treasure]: they are full of children, and leave the rest of their [substance] to their babes.
 <sup>15</sup> As for me, I will behold thy face in righteousness: I shall be satisfied, when I awake, with thy likeness.

 ## Chapter 18

-<sup>1</sup> «To the chief Musician, [A Psalm] of David, the servant of the LORD, who spake unto the LORD the words of this song in the day [that] the LORD delivered him from the hand of all his enemies, and from the hand of Saul: And he said,» I will love thee, O LORD, my strength.
+> _To the chief Musician, [A Psalm] of David, the servant of the LORD, who spake unto the LORD the words of this song in the day [that] the LORD delivered him from the hand of all his enemies, and from the hand of Saul: And he said,_

+<sup>1</sup> I will love thee, O LORD, my strength.
 <sup>2</sup> The LORD [is] my rock, and my fortress, and my deliverer; my God, my strength, in whom I will trust; my buckler, and the horn of my salvation, [and] my high tower.
 <sup>3</sup> I will call upon the LORD, [who is worthy] to be praised: so shall I be saved from mine enemies.
 <sup>4</sup> The sorrows of death compassed me, and the floods of ungodly men made me afraid.